micaelleos/ComplyFlow/readme.md

-# IBM Hackathon - ComplyFlow: AI-Powered Regulatory Compliance
+# ComplyFlow: AI-Powered Regulatory Compliance

 ## 🚀 About the Project

 **ComplyFlow** is an AI-powered platform designed to **automate and streamline regulatory impact analysis** for financial institutions.
-Built using **LangChain, Streamlit, and IBM Granite**, this tool simplifies compliance workflows by automatically analyzing new regulations, assessing their impact, and generating action plans.
+Built using **LangChain, Streamlit, and OpenAI**, this tool simplifies compliance workflows by automatically analyzing new regulations, assessing their impact, and generating action plans.

-This project was developed as part of the **Generative AI Hackathon with IBM Granite**, hosted by **IBM and LabLabAI**.

 ## 🎯 Key Features